MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ---
-description: This article shows several examples of how to get instances of WMI objects from a computer system. ms.date: 10/07/2021
+description: This article shows several examples of how to get instances of WMI objects from a computer system. ms.date: 12/08/2022
-title: Getting WMI Objects Get CimInstance
+title: Getting WMI objects with Get-CimInstance
 ---
-# Getting WMI Objects (Get-CimInstance)
+# Getting WMI objects with Get-CimInstance

-## Getting WMI Objects (Get-CimInstance)
+> This sample only applies to Windows plaforms.

 Windows Management Instrumentation (WMI) is a core technology for Windows system administration because it exposes a wide range of information in a uniform manner.
 Because of how much WMI makes possible, the PowerShell cmdlet for accessing WMI objects, `Get-CimInstance`, is one of the most useful for doing real work.
-We are going to discuss how to use the CimCmdlets to access WMI objects and then how to use WMI objects to do specific things.
+We're going to discuss how to use the CIM cmdlets to access WMI objects and then how to use WMI objects to do specific things.

-### Listing WMI Classes
+## Listing WMI classes

-The first problem most WMI users encounter is trying to find out what can be done with WMI.
+The first problem most WMI users face is trying to find out what can be done with WMI.
 WMI classes describe the resources that can be managed.
 There are hundreds of WMI classes, some of which contain dozens of properties.

 `Get-CimClass` addresses this problem by making WMI discoverable.
 You can get a list of the WMI classes available on the local computer by typing: